 Natural disasters, depending on the severity, can affect an area economically and cost millions of dollars of state and federal money to help the region recover.
 The impact on a property owner can be significant and even in the best case scenario, natural disasters can create plenty of stress, damage and tenant issues for landlords.

-Listen to how one of our RentPrep landlord’s deals with a natural disaster
+Listen to how one of our RentPrep landlord’s dealt with flooding

 Derek is a landlord in Cedar Rapids and shares how he dealt with massive flooding that occurred in one of his rentals.